-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Criminal Justice and Law II (CE) 11-12 1 unit 1 year No Signature Required Successful completion of Criminal Justice and Law I Fee - \$20.
-This course combines Principles of Criminal Law (CRJ 205) and Victimology (CRJ 257).
-Principles of Criminal Law focuses on common law and statutory law crimes, the Model Penal Code, elements defining crimes and penalties, defenses to criminal accusations, and definitions and distinctions between criminal and civil law.
-Victimology demonstrates to the student the role the crime victim plays in the criminal justice system.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Criminal Justice and Law II (Formerly: Crime Scene Investigation) (CE) 11-12 1 unit 1 year No Signature Required Successful completion of Criminal Justice and Law I Fee - \$20.
+This course combines Principles of Criminal Law (CRJ 2005) and Victimology (CRJ 2057).
+Focuses on common law and statutory law crimes, the Model Penal Code, elements defining crimes and penalties, defenses to criminal accusations, and definitions and distinctions between criminal and civil law.
+Demonstrates to the student the role the crime victim plays in the criminal justice system.
 The traditional response that a crime victim receives from the system will be studied and the psychological, emotional and financial impact these responses have on victimization will be analyzed.
-This course aligns with the Colorado Community College course Principles of Criminal Law (CRJ 205) and Victimology (CRJ 257).
 Students will have the opportunity to earn high school credit while at the same time enroll in and earn six community college credits with the opportunity to transfer credit to an institution of higher education.
-If the student is interested in earning community college credit, an additional free application is required.
-More information can be found at www.cherrycreekschools/cte on the Concurrent Enrollment tab.
-Internship/Senior Project IST 12 1 unit 1 year Teacher Signature Required Completion of Technology Pathway Senior project is a capstone class which allows students to continue their study of a technology pathway: engineering, computer science, arts and technical communication, biotechnology, etc. Students work with the teacher to design an independent advanced project to continue studies of a topic in which they have developed a strong interest.
+More information can be found at www.cherrycreekschools.com/cte on the Concurrent Enrollment tab.
+Internship/Senior Project 12 1 unit 1 year Teacher Signature Required Completion of Technology Pathway Senior project is a capstone class which allows students to continue their study of a technology pathway: engineering, computer science, arts and technical communication, biotechnology, etc. Students work with the teacher to design an independent advanced project to continue studies of a topic in which they have developed a strong interest.
 Students conduct research around their project and document all work through a project journal, and make a formal project presentation.
 Goal setting, time management, and independent learning are skills developed in this course.
 This class will be instrumental in helping students make future career and educational decisions.
 Students enrolled in Senior Project are encouraged to participate in Technology Student Association (TSA).